ALGW71/OAS-CanonicalForms/README.md

-The files can be unpacked following the download by running the following command in the oas_structures folder after all files have been downloaded:
+The predicted structures can be unpacked following the download by running the following command in the oas_structures folder after all files have been downloaded:

 ```